hackerschoice/gsocket/README.md

 8. I did not invent SRP.
 It's part of OpenSSL :>
 ---

-             If netcat is a swiss army knife then gs-netcat is a germanian battle axe...
+             If netcat is a swiss army knife then gs-netcat is a germanic battle axe...
                                                                     --acpizer/UnitedCrackingForce

 Join us